Using Social Media to Find a Job

 Social Media Mistakes Job Seekers Need to Avoid

 Landing a job is already challenging enough without adding politics into the mix.
-Your future boss may love you, but if they see a political post that goes against their political beliefs, it, unfortunately, could sway their opinion on your candidacy for the role.
+Your future boss may be your biggest fan, but if they see a political post that goes against their political beliefs, it could sway their opinion on your candidacy for the role.
 Call it unfair or even illegal, unfortunately, social media does come into play during the hiring process.

 Expect that employers will most likely look up your social media during the interview process.
-You want social media to showcase the best possible version of you and to support what you are saying in your resume.
-Social media should add to your overall interview package- not take away from it.
+You want social media to showcase the best possible version of your eligibility for the role and to support what you are saying in your resume.
+Social media should add to your overall interview package, not take away from it.

-Your bio on Instagram, LinkedIn and Twitter should reflect the role that you are seeking.
+Your bio on Instagram, LinkedIn, and Twitter should reflect the role that you are seeking.
 Use this prime real estate to your advantage.
 For example, if you are seeking a luxury marketing job in Westchester, NY, your bio should say Luxury Marketing Specialist— Westchester NY not Fashion Marketing NYC.
 Create a profile for the job you want to get so that your brand matches up on every network to coincide with your resume.
 There should be no discrepancy between what you are saying you are passionate about vs. what can be found on your social media.

-Even if your social media profiles are on lockdown, companies can be wise with having other millennial employees follow you and view your stories.
+Even if your social media profiles are on lockdown during a brand quarantine, companies can be wise with having other millennial employees follow you and view your stories.
 Just because it disappears does not mean that someone hasn’t viewed it.
 Keep this in mind when searching for a job and be more cautious with what you put up in your Instagram story.

 How to Use Social Media Platforms to Show Off Your Professional Achievements

+Using Twitter for job hunting?
 Your bio on Twitter should reflect the role that you are seeking.